 Extend your stay in India with a relaxing week in Goa, offering a more western version of the sub-continent, where exhilarating local markets, stacked with spices and silks, teem with activity and vast sandy beaches are lapped by the Arabian Sea.
 Colonial churches, the streets of the capital and the temples of Ponda add local colour and are all richly rewarding.
 The former Portuguese colony of Goa is a treat.
 On the last day of your tour fly from Chennai to Goa for a seven night stay at the Alila Diwa or Cidade de Goa.

 On arrival you will be met by our representative and transferred to your hotel.
 This beautiful city on the Bay of Bengal, formerly known as Madras, has grown from a small fishing village into India's fourth largest metropolis.
-(B)
+Includes Breakfast

 Depart this morning for Kumbakonam, a holy city renowned for its many temples, art, brassware and handloom saris, stopping for lunch en route.
 This afternoon visit Darasuram, famous for its Temple of Airavateshvara, a UNESCO World Heritage site, dedicated to the Lord Shiva and a well preserved example of 12th century Chola architecture.
-(B, L)
+Includes Breakfast, Lunch

 Today journey to Karaikudi, the capital of the Chettinad region - well known for its cuisine, elaborate mansions and temples.
 Here you will have an included lunch at the much-revered Bangala, sampling the celebrated Chettinad cuisine.
 Later, learn about the rich cultural heritage of the Chettiar community on a visit to a tile making centre where patterned tiles are manufactured by a unique process.
 Also visit a sari weaving centre, where traditional hand looms are used to weave myriad coloured threads into metres of cotton sari fabric.
 Tonight you will experience real old colonial charm as your overnight is at The Bangala.
-(B, L, D)
+Includes Breakfast, Lunch, Dinner

 Travel to Madurai, which at 2500 years old, is one of south India's oldest towns.
 Visit the Thirumalanayak Museum, before getting a glimpse of Madurai's devout religious culture on a visit to the atmospheric Meenakshi Temple at prayer time.
-(B)
+Includes Breakfast

 Before breakfast, embark on a truly wonderful experience - a 'Green Walk' trek through Periyar National Park offering an excellent opportunity to watch birds, butterflies and other wild life.
 Return to your hotel for breakfast and the rest of the morning at leisure.
 Why not take this time to visit Thekkady town which is a short walk from your hotel and is brimming with locally run spice shops?
 This afternoon, visit a spice plantation where you will learn more about the pepper and cardamom which famously grows in this area, as well as a host of other spices.
 In the evening, watch a thrilling Kalari Payatyu (local martial arts performance).